Randomized Block Low-Rank Matrix Compression by Tagging: Tagging in Uniform BLR Matrix Compression

 \section{Tagging in Uniform BLR Matrix Compression}

-We now describe a new black-box randomized method to compress strongly admissible uniform BLR matrices which we call tagging, the main contribution of our manuscript.
-As in Section~\ref{sec:blocknull}, we begin with an illustrative example to introduce the concept before generalizing to tagging for $d$-dimensional problem geometries and summarizing its asymptotic complexity.
+We now introduce a black-box randomized method to compress strongly admissible uniform BLR matrices which we call tagging, the main contribution of our manuscript.
+As in Section~\ref{sec:blocknull}, we begin with an illustrative example before generalizing the tagging method for $d$-dimensional problem geometries and summarizing its asymptotic complexity.